 The Internal Speaker (SP1) can be used to provide audible indications for various beep codes.
 See the table on the right for pin definitions.
-Refer to the layout below for the location of the Internal Buzzer.

 Internal Buzzer Pin Definition

 Pin# Definitions

 Pin 1 Pos. (+) Beep In

 Pin 2 Neg. (-) Alarm Speaker